szczyglis-dev/map-markers-geocode/README.md

 **The repository contains working code examples in 2 files:**

-`google_maps.html` - code example that shows map marker placement and coordinate search using geocoding using Google Maps
+`google_maps.html` - code example that shows map marker placement and coordinate search with geocoding using Google Maps

-`open_street_map.html` - code example that shows map marker placement and coordinate search using geocoding using Open Street Map
+`open_street_map.html` - code example that shows map marker placement and coordinate search with geocoding using Open Street Map

 Remember to use your API key in the Google Maps example, which should be entered at the bottom of the page in place of *{YOUR_API_KEY}*: